 Certain of the Company's directors and officers may also serve as directors or officers of other companies involved in natural resource exploration and development or other businesses and consequently there exists the possibility for such directors and officers to be in a position of conflict.
 Canada Silver Cobalt expects that any decision made by any of such directors and officers involving Canada Silver Cobalt will be made in accordance with their duties and obligations to deal fairly and in good faith with a view to the best interests of Canada Silver Cobalt and its shareholders, but there can be no assurance in this regard.
 In addition, each of the directors is required to declare and refrain from voting on any matters in which such director may have a conflict of interest or which are governed by the procedures set forth in applicable law.

 Subsequent Events

-Since January 1, 2021, the Company issued 983,000 common shares for the exercise of 968,000 stock options and 15,000 warrants for total proceeds of \$245,400.
+Since April 1, 2021, the Company has issued 90,000 common shares for the exercise of 90,000 stock options for total proceeds of \$4,500.